varshitha14-star/Hare-Tortoise/README.md

 # Hare-Tortoise
-Story of hare and tortorise in opencv
+Story of hare and tortorise in opengl